Friction stir welding: Advantages and limitations

 The solid-state nature of FSW leads to several advantages over fusion welding methods, as problems associated with cooling from the liquid phase are avoided.
 Issues such as porosity, solute redistribution, solidification cracking and liquation cracking do not arise during FSW.
 In general, FSW has been found to produce a low concentration of defects and is very tolerant to variations in parameters and materials.

-Nevertheless, FSW is associated with a number of unique defects if it isn't done properly.
-Insufficient weld temperatures, due to low rotational speeds or high traverse speeds, for example, mean that the weld material is unable to accommodate the extensive deformation during welding.
+Nevertheless, FSW is associated with a number of distinctive defects if it isn't done properly.
+Insufficient weld temperatures, due to low rotational speeds or high traverse speeds for example, mean that the weld material is unable to accommodate the extensive deformation during welding.
 This may result in long, tunnel-like defects running along the weld, which may occur on the surface or subsurface.
 Low temperatures may also limit the forging action of the tool and so reduce the continuity of the bond between the material from each side of the weld.
 The light contact between the material has given rise to the name "kissing bond".
 This defect is particularly worrying, since it is very difficult to detect using nondestructive methods such as X-ray or ultrasonic testing.
 If the pin is not long enough or the tool rises out of the plate, then the interface at the bottom of the weld may not be disrupted and forged by the tool, resulting in a lack-of-penetration defect.
 This is essentially a notch in the material, which can be a potential source of fatigue cracks.

+Advantages

 A number of potential advantages of FSW over conventional fusion-welding processes have been identified: